Sándor Márai: Biography

 Márai was born on 11 April 1900 in the city of Kassa, Hungary (now Košice, Slovakia).
 Through his father, he was a relative of the Hungarian noble Országh family.
-In 1919, he was an enthusiastic supporter of the Hungarian Soviet Republic and worked as a journalist.
-He joined the Communists, becoming the founder of the "Activist and Anti-National Group of Communist Writers".
+In 1919, as a young man, enthusiastically supported the Hungarian Soviet Republic and worked as a journalist.
+He briefly joined the Communists, becoming the founder of the "Activist and Anti-National Group of Communist Writers".
 After the fall of the Hungarian Soviet Republic, his family found it safer to leave the country, thus he continued his studies in Leipzig.
 Márai traveled to and lived in Frankfurt, Berlin, and Paris and briefly considered writing in German, but eventually chose his mother language, Hungarian, for his writings.
 In Egy polgár vallomásai (English: "Confessions of a citizen"), Márai identifies the mother tongue language with the concept of the nation itself.
 He settled in Krisztinaváros, Budapest, in 1928.
 In the 1930s, he gained prominence with a precise and clear realist style.
 He was the first person to write reviews of the work of Franz Kafka.

 He wrote very enthusiastically about the First and Second Vienna Awards, in which as the result of the German-Italian arbitration Czechoslovakia and Romania had to give back part of the territories that Hungary lost in the Treaty of Trianon, including his native Kassa (Košice).
-Nevertheless, Márai was highly critical of the Nazis.
+Over this period of time, he grew highly critical of Nazis.

 Márai authored 46 books.
 His 1942 book Embers (Hungarian title: A gyertyák csonkig égnek, meaning "The Candles Burn Down to the Stump") expresses a nostalgia for the bygone multi-ethnic, multicultural society of the Austro-Hungarian Empire, reminiscent of the works of Joseph Roth.
 In 2006 an adaptation of this novel for the stage, written by Christopher Hampton, was performed in London.